scrapy/scrapy/docs/topics/contracts.rst

 .. module:: scrapy.contracts

-.. class:: Contract(method, \*args)
+.. class:: Contract(method, input_string)

     :param method: callback function to which the contract is associated
     :type method: function

-    :param args: list of arguments passed into the docstring (whitespace separated)
+    :param input_string: string passed in after contract name
-    :type args: list
+    :type input_string: string

+    .. method:: Contract.create_request()

+        Creates a :class:`~scrapy.http.Request` object.
+This can then be subjected to tests using processors below.

-    .. method:: Contract.adjust_request_args(args)
+    .. method:: Contract.adjust_request(request)

-        This receives a ``dict`` as an argument containing default arguments for :class:`~scrapy.http.Request` object.
+        This receives a :class:`~scrapy.http.Request` object.
 Must return the same or a modified version of it.

     .. method:: Contract.pre_process(response)